QUESTIONS ABOUT FFGDR

 - Do you adopt to other areas?

-FFGDRI only adopts to homes in Illinois, Indiana, Missouri and parts of Wisconsin.
+FFGDRI adopts to homes in Illinois, Indiana, Missouri and Wisconsin.
+Special needs dogs can be adopted to these four states and any state neighboring these four.

 - Why aren’t adoptable Danes brought to FFGDRI Events?